 Deck: Dwarves Make Light of Burdens

 All my decks can of course be found on RingsDB.

 Deck Spring Cleaning

 This began with me wanting to tidy up my many folders of decks, deciding which ones to keep/update and which to delete.
 I went through one folder per post until I was done.
-Since finishing I’ve repurposed the series into focusing on the process of updating decks (particularly the older ones from the folders I was tidying up initially, but potentially also other decks I’ve built since and may well have posted on the blog).
+Since finishing I’ve repurposed the series into focusing on the process of updating decks (both the older ones from the folders I was tidying up initially, and also other decks I’ve built since and may well have posted on the blog).

 Archetype analysis is a series with a rather self-explanatory name – in which I pick a particular deck archetype and analyse what makes it tick.
 Strengths, weaknesses, key cards, defining mechanics and so on, and round it all out by building one or more decks to show off what you can do with archetype.
 This includes archetypes based around traits (the most obvious), but also archetypes based around particular game mechanics and indeed particular playstyles.

 More miscellaneous posts which still fall under the heading of deckbuilding.